sergepilipchuk/maui-demo-app/Readme.md

 The **DevExpress Mobile UI for .NET MAUI** is available free of charge.
 To learn more about our offer and to reserve your copy, visit [Free DevExpress Mobile UI for Xamarin.Forms and .NET MAUI](https://www.devexpress.com/mobile-xamarin-maui-free).

+You need a [DevExpress .NET MAUI Subscription](https://www.devexpress.com/maui/) to run the example.
+To evaluate our controls, you can start a [free 30-day trial](https://docs.devexpress.devx/MAUI/404024/get-started/register-nuget-gallery) through the DevExpress NuGet feed.

 ## Requirements

 Please register the DevExpress NuGet Gallery in Visual Studio to restore NuGet packages used in this solution.
 See the following topic for more information: [Get Started with DevExpress Mobile UI for .NET MAUI](https://docs.devexpress.com/MAUI/403249/get-started).